What is an executor? Things you need to know

 Executors should act quickly to cancel all credit cards owned by the deceased and notify banks where they held accounts to have them closed.
 “Unfortunately, it’s not uncommon for fraudsters to take advantage of the obituaries,” says Kaufman.

-Executors also need to apply for and collect the Canada Pension Plan (CPP) or Québec Pension Plan (QPP) death benefit, or survivour’s benefit, as well as apply for and collect life and other insurance benefits.
+Executors also need to apply for and collect the Canada Pension Plan (CPP) or Québec Pension Plan (QPP) death benefit, or survivor’s benefit, as well as apply for and collect life and other insurance benefits.

 Tracking down and talking to beneficiaries

-Another job for the executor is identifying all of the beneficiaries, which can be complicated in today’s highly-mobile society where there are often multiple marriages and even estranged children.
+Another job for the executor is identifying all of the beneficiaries, which can be complicated in today’s highly mobile society where there are often multiple marriages and even estranged children.
 Where a Will names a class of individuals, such as “my grandchildren,” the executor has to make sure everyone in that category is included.

 A prudent executor will communicate regularly with beneficiaries, keeping them updated on the status of the estate and eventual distribution of assets.

-“Failure of an executor to communicate is probably the number one complaint they might get,” says Kaufman.
+“Failure of an executor to communicate is probably the No. 1 complaint they might get,” says Kaufman.
 “In an estate context, no news is always perceived as bad news.
 If the beneficiaries don’t hear from you, they may think something fishy is going on.
 For instance, it may take 24 months before the assets can be administered, but beneficiaries don’t know that, which is why regular communication is important.”

 Administering the estate

 Administering the estate—which includes everything from determining all assets and liabilities of the deceased, to preparing and filing final income tax returns and ultimately distributing assets to the beneficiaries and/or establishing testamentary trusts—can be a challenging and time-consuming responsibility.
-Some of the many tasks the executor needs to handle include: investing any significant surplus cash until the estate is finalized, helping to set up any trusts set out in the Will, cancelling CPP or QPP and other government benefits, handling the transfer of employment, health, pension and retiree benefits and returning government-issued cards such as a Social Insurance Number, passport, driver’s license and health card.

 Distribution of assets